DTjomsland/T3A2-A/README.md

 ![Carer shift management flow for tablet devices](./docs/wire-shift-flow-carer-tablet.png)

 #### Additional Shift widget options on wider screens
-With these larger components on wider screens, we can also add features such as buttons within the shift thumbnail components to access the handover, shift notes, and incident reports for a particular shift form the calendar view.
+With these larger components on wider screens, we can also add features such as buttons within the shift thumbnail components to access the handover, shift notes, and incident reports for a particular shift from the calendar view.
 ![Additional shift component options on wider screens](./docs/wire-shift-widget-desktop-detail.png)